 One of the most important factors regarding mental and physical health is your diet.
 In the healthcare industry, its no wonder so many professionals exhibit poor habits, particularly when compassion fatigue is involved.
 Most experiencing the problem stick with fast food or quick frozen dinners to cope with the stress and exhaustion of long care-taking shifts.
 However, this is something we all MUST make the time for if we want to lead a healthier lifestyle.

-One starting mistake people tend to make is trying to replace the less-than-healthy foods they enjoy with healthier alternatives.
-However, this is a recipe for failure.
-Start by reducing the portions of the junk foods you love, and adding new, healthier foods to your diet.
+Instead, start by reducing the portions of the junk foods you love, and adding new, healthier foods to your diet.
 On the job, yogurt is a great source of energy as it metabolizes quicker than solid foods and is light.
 Other steps you can take include prepping your meals for the week on your day off, focusing your grocery shopping more on fruits and vegetables, and choosing healthier snacks that are high in protein, like nuts.

 Water helps flush your body and revitalizes us.
 If you drink cold water, it can give you a rush that shoots energy throughout your mind and body.
-Cold water restores alertness and, if you splash it on you, releases noradrenaline which is a hormone that energizes us.
+Cold water restores alertness and, if you splash it on you, releases adrenaline which is a hormone that energizes us.

 Drinking water can help with joint aches and can release tight muscles that cause headaches and body pain.
 Most of the time we don't even realize we are dehydrated or thirsty.
 It's best to drink about 8 glasses a day, but if you're active, you should probably drink about 12.
 You will feel better, lose weight, and release tension.

 Drinking lots of water is another part of restoring some of those healthy eating habits we mentioned above.
 When you drink lots of water, you are also limiting the number of bad sugar drinks that you typically drink to find energy throughout the day.